Precious Quire-McCloud is a native of Liberia, West Africa and has resided in the States since early childhood;

 circumstances and people with optimism and a fullness of joy that is as infectious as it is tireless.
 For as long as

-she can remember, she has been an advocate for self-expression, deliberate actions and purposeful living...UBU embodies her
+she can remember, she has been an advocate for self-expression, deliberate action and purposeful living...UBU embodies her

 soul and is representative of her heart's outcry for those who are discouraged and emotionally void of the happiness